ParidelPooya/execute-js/README.md

 - Accept a test and condition, each condition is a child workflow (another execution tree)
 - Unlimited nested level
 - Executing steps sequentially
-- Executing steps in cuncurrent mode
+- Executing steps in concurrent mode
-- Threshold for maximum cuncurrency for each level
+- Threshold for maximum concurrency for each level
 - Retry steps
 - Retry condition
 - Caching for each step